tfortunato/handsfree.js/README.md

 ## Development

-The following is our directory sturcture
+The following is our directory sturcture.
+[In brackets] are

 ```
-/- public	        -| Files in available to the library and documentation site
+/- public         -| Files available to both the library and documentation site

 /- starters       -| [DEVELOPERS] Standalone projects to get you started